yaozaiyu/XPS15-9550/README.md

-Dell Precision 5510 4K High Sierra Installation
+Dell XPS 9550 4K High Sierra Installation

 This repository is based on wmchris' high sierra repo for XPS15 9550.